EBI-Metagenomics/mgnifams/README.md

 This is the first workflow to be executed before the main family generation.
 It consists of three subworkflows; preprocess_input, initiate_proteins and execute_clustering.
 In a nutshell, this workflow converts the initial input (see below) into family-generation-ready input.

 The initial input for this pipeline is the output file of the protein-landing-page data generation pipeline, sequence_explorer_protein.csv (e.g., /nfs/production/rdf/metagenomics/users/vangelis/plp_flatfiles_pgsql_4/sequence_explorer_protein.csv).
 In case this file is compressed, there are two different decompression modes available; gz and bz2.
 Set the --compress_mode parameter accordingly.
 Then, the known pfam domains are sliced off from proteins and we filter the remaining proteins to be above a given length threshold with the min_sequence_length parameter (e.g., >=100 AA).

 ### 2. generate_families

+slurm:
+nextflow run workflows/generate_families/main.nf -profile slurm -with-tower -resume
+local:
+nextflow run workflows/generate_families/main.nf -profile local

+This workflow is the essence of MGnifams and is responsible for converting initial clusters into legit protein families.
+First, a pkl file is created for the clusters to be checked, for bookkeeping purposes.
+Then, along with the mgnifams_input.fa file they are fed into the bin/family/refine_families.py script, which iteratively recruits sequences in the families, starting from the largest family towards the smallest (minimum_members threshold 50).

+#### Restart strategy

+To continue from where the last family finished on the server execution, all updated_* files must be manually copied/moved from the work folder to the output/families directory (e.g., /nfs/production/rdf/metagenomics/users/vangelis/mgnifams/output/families).
+After removing or renaming (for backup) the old files there, the new ones must be renamed to the respective files without the udpated_ part.
+Also, make sure that the “iteration” parameter in nextflow.config in the generate_families subworkflow is set to the numeric value of the last properly checked family (e.g., if last generated family is 111, set the iteration param to 111).
+Add -resume to nextflow run, so the pkl generation module is not executed again.

 ### 3. annotate_families

+slurm:
+nextflow run workflows/annotate_families/main.nf -profile slurm -with-tower -resume
+local:
+nextflow run workflows/annotate_families/main.nf -profile local

+This workflow is responsible for pulling both model and structural annotations for MGnifams.
+The first subworkflow, reformat_msa, is used to reformat the MSA files to be usable for the downstream subworkflows.
+Then, distant Pfam annotations are searched through hhsuite/hhblits for the model through the annotate_models subworkflow.
+In parallel, the predict_structures subworkflow predicts the family representative structures (first sequence of full msa) and then through the annotate_structures subworkflow tries to identify structural homologs by using foldseek against the PDB, AlphaFolDB and ESM databases.
+In some cases, some very long sequences can’t receive sufficient GPU virtual memory on the cluster to predict their structures.
+These must be manually gathered and executed with the cpu mode on.

-### 4. export_dta
+### 4. export_data

-### Post workflows

-**Exporting database CSVs**

-After all subworkflows have finished executing run:

-**python bin/export/export_mgnifams_csv.py <mgnifams_out_dir>**

-to generate ready to import data tables

-**Querying biome and pfam data for site**

-The next two scripts query the protein PGSQL db (plp) to gather and parse information regarding the family underlying protein biomes and pfams.
-The generated data are used to build biome sunburst, and domain architecture plots respectively on the mgnifams-site.
+slurm:
+nextflow run workflows/export_tables/main.nf -profile slurm -with-tower -resume
+local:
+nextflow run workflows/export_tables/main.nf -profile local

+The final workflow, export_data, creates all the CSV tables and BLOB files with all required data and metadata for the MGnifams database.
+This consists of two different execution units; the first one is parsing files from the output folder of the pipeline into the mgnifam tables and the second one is querying the MGnify Proteins database (PGSQL) for additional post-processing information regarding underlying biomes and domain architectures of families.
+The result CSV tables include; mgnifam.csv, mgnifam_proteins.csv, mgnifam_folds.csv and mgnifam_pfams.csv.
+The result post-processing files include two id-to-name mapping files (biomes and pfams from MGnify Proteins database), the query results for each family’s proteins for metadata against the MGnify Proteins database and finally the respective biome and domain results that are going to be appended as BLOBs in the mgnifams database, along with other families generated from previous workflows (MSAs, HMM, CIF, etc.).

-A db_config.ini file with secrets must be passed in the scripts.
+A db_config.ini filepath with secrets must be set in the export_data nextflow.config.

 ```
 [database]